lotteanna/Bioinformatics/GBS_BayEnv.md

 Open the new file and simply type <p>

 Now, you want to average over multiple covariance matrices from diffferent runs.
-Paste all the funal matrices of each run into a new file and load R to get a mean matrix:
+Paste all the final matrices of each run into a new file and load R to get a mean matrix:

 ```
 module load R